6 days / 5 nights

-Discover the Pearl of the Mediterranean on this action-packed vacation package as you join a small group adventure in Croatia and the Dalmatian Coast.
+Discover the Pearl of the Mediterranean on this action-packed vacation package as you join a small group Croatia Dalmatian Coast Adventure.
 Our expert guides can’t wait to share the hidden gems of one of Europe’s most overlooked wonders found in Croatia’s idyllic coves and vineyard-clad hillsides.
 Bike through charming villages, hike mountainous coastlines, paddle enchanting bays and explore dreamy, white-sand beaches before indulging in an intimate wine-tasting or private cooking class.
 Al fresco delights and a fairy-tale background of Gothic palaces make for a postcard-perfect scene on this all-inclusive Croatia vacation package.
 Throughout these full days, enjoy the best in regional accommodations and scrumptious fare as Austin’s signature touch of inspired, thoughtful service invites you to relax and fall in love with Croatia’s crystalline waters, picturesque harbor towns and fresh-off-the-boat seafood.
 Ziveli!

 By day, explore azure waters, pine-clad islands, endearing harbor towns and picturesque villages, while nighttime brings ample opportunity to savor a deep glass of locally-produced red wine watching the sunset over a mountainous skyline before indulging in Croatia’s freshest cuisine.
 This Mediterranean gem has quickly reclaimed its reputation as one of Europe’s must-see destinations, and our custom, six-day itinerary has been carefully crafted for you to discover the best of Croatia and the Dalmatian Coast.
 A true adventurer’s paradise!